a gloved hand pulling liquid out a bottle into a syringe

 EQA at UK NEQAS IIA

-At UK NEQAS IIA, we offer external quality testing services, specialising in allergy, immunochemistry and immunology.
-Our EQA programs serve to evaluate a laboratory's performance quality, achieving increased confidence in patient test outcomes.
+At UK NEQAS IIA, we provide external quality assessment programmes across immunology, immunochemistry, and allergy diagnostics, supporting laboratories in maintaining accuracy, consistency, and compliance with international standards.
+Laboratories can explore our full range of EQA programs to evaluate performance quality, achieving increased confidence in patient test outcomes.

 Alongside our quality testing services, we also offer educational resources within our Digital Academy, including webinars, videos, and presentations.
 For more information on our offerings, don’t hesitate to contact us